gookarthik/Read/README.md

 Verifying jdk installation
 -
-To verify installation give this
+To verify installation of java, give this
   ```
   $ java -version
   ```

 Download and Install Apache Tomact
 -
-  Open the Web browser say Chrome to download Apache Tomcat 8 with link given below
+-  Open the Web browser download Apache Tomcat 8
 - Download the tar.gz file of Apache tomact with this link https://tomcat.apache.org/download-80.cgi#8.0.53
 - Extract Tomcat downloaded file, Open Extracted file, open bin, and locate the bin path of this file in terminal.
 ```